 The very good news is that making tactical choices in Marketing is much easier, much more objective, much more metric-driven and much quicker to change and modify in the digital-first world of Inbound Marketing.
 Think of marketing today as a giant experiment in a lab, where you can change the formulations, the timing, the degrees, and the expense you incur and be rewarded in a few hours or weeks at the most with the results.
-You then have the choice of increasing or decreasing the volume of the dials to experiment with improved results.
+You then have the choice of increasing or decreasing with the twist of your expenditure dials, the volume of the dials to experiment with improved results.